-Today we have thrown out the remaining half of a loaf of sliced bread, which, unbelievably we bought in a Lidl store in Greece.
-It was a standby should we not be able to get fresh crusty sticks or loaves - and it was still moist and no sign of mould at all.
-I've no idea what it is they put in it, embalming fluid probably.
+Today we have thrown out the remaining half of a loaf of sliced bread, which we bought in a Lidl store in Greece.
+It was a standby in case we were unable to get fresh crusty sticks or loaves.
+Unbelievably, it was still moist with no sign of mould at all.
+I've no idea what they put in it, embalming fluid probably.

 Tomorrow we plan to spend our first of two days in Monaco, going there by train, so fingers crossed.

 The road outside was very busy and very, very, noisy from quite early on this morning (well before getting up time anyway).
-Turns out there's some sort of motoring event taking place today and tomorrow and it passes right by here.
-Lots of rally-type cars with driver and navigator wearing helmets, then sitting at the lights and traffic like everybody else.
+It turns out there's some sort of motoring event taking place today and tomorrow and it passes right by here.
+Lots of rally-type cars with driver and navigator wearing helmets, then sitting at the traffic lights like everybody else.
 I must assume they're on their way to somewhere faster, like a motor racing circuit.

 After getting ready we had planned to take a walk along the seafront until we reached the mouth of the local river and then take a 2km walk along its bank to the inland village of Villeneuve-Loubet (I assume our campground is in its coastal district).
-The pictures of it look nice and there is a castle there.
+The pictures of it look nice and there is a castle of some sorts up there.
 As it turned out the path proved trickier than we had anticipated, nothing like it showed in the promotional pictures, and so we decided to give up on it and return to the beach.
-When we reached the seafront again we looked back, saw the castle and calculated it was considerably further than 2 kilometres.
+When we reached the seafront again we looked back, saw the castle and calculated it was considerably further than 2 kilometres away.

 One good thing was that we discovered the 'Hippodrome' (racecourse).
 There is a meeting due there next Sunday but we will have left by then, though we are certain we will return to this area again, next time with our folding bikes onboard.

-After returning home we grabbed our shopping bags and set off for the supermarket for some bits and pieces, including some beef steaks for a barbecue.
+After returning home we grabbed our shopping bags and set off for the huge 'Casino' supermarket for some bits and pieces, including some beef steaks for a barbecue.

-The campsite has been very busy today and it turns out Tuesday is an Italian national holiday, in fact the campground has now opened up its extension across the road, and that is almost full already.
+The campsite has been very busy today and it turns out Tuesday is an Italian National Holiday, in fact the campground has now opened up its annex across the road, and that is almost full already.